 Tap water in major towns and cities is generally safe to drink but it's a good idea to check with locals before drinking.
 Bottled water can be found everywhere so there is no need to bring water purification tablets.

-Is South Africa safe to travel alone?
+Is it safe to travel to South Africa alone?

 The short answer is yes.
 You'll find many solo travellers, solo female travellers among them, having a blast in South Africa.